-See TGA website (www.ebs.tga.gov.au) for latest Australian Consumer Medicine Information.
+See MEDSAFE website (www.medsafe.govt.nz) for latest New Zealand Consumer Medicine Information.

 Missed a pill?

-See the end of this leaflet.
+See the end of this leaflet

-® Registered Trademark of the Bayer Group, Germany© Bayer Australia Ltd All rights reserved.
+® Registered Trademark of the Bayer Group, Germany

-Summary of advice if you missed a beige active tablet more than 12 hours ago
+Summary of advice if you missed a beige active tablet more than 12 hours ago.

 Before missing your tablet, did you take beige active tablets for the previous 7 days?
 No Did you have sex in the 7 days before missing the tablet? > No Take the tablet missed AND use extra barrier precaution for 7 days.
-If there are fewer than 7 beige active tablets left in the pack, finish the beige active tablets and go straight to the next pack of beige active tablets.
-This means you will not have any days in between when you will take no tablets.
+If there are fewer than 7 beige active tablets left in the pack, finish the beige active tablets and go straight to the beige active tablets of the next pack.
+This means you skip the white inactive tablets.
 Yes See your Doctor or Pharmacist for advice.
-Yes Does the pack still have 7 beige active tablets in a row to follow? → No Take the tablet you missed AND complete taking the beige active tablets.
-Then start your next pack of beige active tablets.
-You will not have any days in between when you will take no tablets.
+Yes Does your pack still have 7 beige active tablets in a row to follow? → No Take the tablet you missed AND complete taking the beige active tablets.
+Skip the white inactive tablets.
+Start your next pack with beige active tablets.
 Yes Take the tablet you missed AND complete the pack as normal.